late-warrior/sb-antd/README.md

 # Web Playground Setup

-Contains the following tools -
+Contains the following -

-* CRA for bootstrapping a React App
+- CRA for bootstrapping a React App
-* Storybook that showcases antd components
+- Storybook that showcases antd components
-* Cypress for running tests
+- Cypress for running tests

 ## Available Scripts